-Brief Reports: This category is designed for reports on research progress or abstracts of current working projects, as well as reports on completed smaller scale research, such as single cohort studies.
-Submissions for this category should be limited to 2,000 words and 10 references and must include an abstract of approximately 150 words.
+Research Brief Reports: This category is designed for reports on research progress or abstracts of current working projects, as well as reports on completed smaller scale research, such as single cohort studies.
+Submissions for this category should be limited to 2,000 words, a maximum of 2 tables and 2 figures, and 15 references and must include an abstract of approximately 150 words.
 The intent of this feature is to promulgate new information and provide a platform for additional research.